Contemplation in front of the Perito Moreno glacier

 • Is vegetarian/vegan food available on the trek.
 What types of meals are provided?

-Vegetarian and vegan diets are catered for with meals such as vegetable lasagna whilst at altitude.
+Vegetarian and vegan diets are catered for with meals such as vegetable lasagne whilst at altitude.
+If you require a fully vegan diet, there is an additional supplement.

 • Who will provide water?
 Do I have to get water purification tablets?